ammaciel/lucC/README.md

 <h2>Land Use Change Calculus - lucC (LUC Calculus)</h2>

-This package perfoms event extraction from a set of time series classified.
-The events extracted consist of a sequence of events that answer a specific question, such as <i>Which events of "Forest" areas were replaced by "Pasture"?</i>
+This package implements the LUC Calculus for reasoning about land use change events.
+Based on a set of classified time series, we build expressions to answer specific questions, such as <i>Which events of "Forest" areas were replaced by "Pasture"?</i>

-With package "lucC" is possible to build questions using thirteen Allen's interval temporal logic relationships and also others extended from their study.
+With package "lucC" is possible to build questions using Allen's interval temporal logic relationships and also others extended from their study.
 I suggest the reader read <a href="http://cse.unl.edu/~choueiry/Documents/Allen-CACM1983.pdf"> (Allen 1983)</a> and <a href="http://www.cs.ucf.edu/~lboloni/Teaching/EEL6938_2007/papers/Allen-GeneralTheoryActionTime.pdf"> (Allen 1984) </a> for more details.
 Besides, is possible to generate graphics with event information and plot maps with results.
-Using these events the user can to perform analysis on time series data discover land use and land cover changes.
+Using these events the user can to perform analysis on time series data to discover important land use changes.

 wtss is an R client package for handling Web Time-Series Service (WTSS) in the client side at <a href="https://github.com/e-sensing/wtss.R">https://github.com/e-sensing/wtss.R</a>